Muckshaw Ponds

-Muckshaw Ponds, in Fredon Township, New Jersey, are home to the Revolutionary War hideout of Lieutenant James Moody.
-Moody, a local legend, was a Loyalist recruiter who combed the Delaware River corridor and hid in limestone caves near Muckshaw Pond (the caves are on private property) so he could raid local farms.
-The legend says that Moody and his gang hid precious gems and jewels in those caves and were captured before they could retrieve them.
+Muckshaw Ponds is one of three limestone sinkhole ponds located in Fredon Township, New Jersey.
+During the Revolutionary War, the area was said to be the hideout of Lieutenant James Moody, a British Loyalist.
+Legend says that Moody and his gang hid precious gems and jewels in nearby caves, but were captured before they could retrieve them.

 A historical placard that tells his tale is located at the Dennis Library in nearby Newton.